omarkohl/pytest-datafiles/README.rst

     # Upload the package for final release
     twine upload dist/*

+Finally create a release on GitHub and add the packages from dist/* to it.

 Of course this will only work if you have the necessary PyPI credentials for this package.